-In this series of blog posts I am going to look at Cognitive Behavioural Therapy (CBT) formulations for a range of diagnoses.
-In the current blog I will look at CBT formulation for anxiety.
+In this series of blog posts I am going to look at Cognitive Behavioural Therapy for a range of diagnoses.
+In the current blog I will look at Cognitive Behavioural Therapy for anxiety.

 CBT formulation explores factors that make individuals more vulnerable to developing anxiety problems (predisposing factors), factors that may trigger an episode of anxiety (precipitating factors), and factors that increase the likelihood of the problem continuing (perpetuating factors).
 Events that occur during childhood may increase vulnerability to developing an anxiety problem.
 For example, overprotective or critical parent styles, neurodevelopmental difficulties, physical illness or bereavements.
 These events shape our ‘core beliefs’.
 Core beliefs are our beliefs about others, the world, and ourselves, which are deeply ingrained.
 Our core beliefs will lead us to hold certain rules or assumptions about how things work.
 We then develop behaviours or coping strategies based on these assumptions.
 These will be activated throughout situations in our lives.

 2. Case example for Generalized Anxiety Disorder (GAD)